jvalegre/robert/docs/README.rst

 .. introduction-start

-The code is an ensemble of automated machine learning protocols that can be run through sequentially from a single command line.
+The code is an ensemble of automated machine learning protocols that can be run sequentially through a single command line.
 The complete workflow has been designed to meet state-of-the-art requirements from cheminformatics studies, including:

    *  RDKit-based conformer generation from SMILES databases in CSV files, followed by the generation of 200+ molecular and atomic descriptors using RDKit, xTB and DBSTEP.
-Requires the AQME program.
+Requires the `AQME program <https://aqme.readthedocs.io>`__.
    *  Data curation, including filters for correlated descriptors, noise, and duplicates, as well as conversion of categorical descriptors.
    *  Model selection, including comparison of multiple hyperoptimized models from